The attacks of the past few weeks are the worst displays of homophobia journalist SHERELE MOODY has endured since coming out as gay 27 years ago.

 Invariably one person sits atop a pedestal, blaming every failure in the relationship on the other person and twisting facts to make themselves look perfect while painting the other as the devil incarnate.

-The other party learns fast that they can to never put a foot wrong because even their smallest errors will be twisted into something much worse.
+The other party learns fast that they can never put a foot wrong as their smallest errors will be twisted into something much worse.

 That concept applies to the marriage equality campaign: Yes supporters need to act in a way that denies the No campaign any ammunition.